Flaxe-max/FeList-AI/README.md

 Then FeList AI analyzes the request and creates a playlist based on:

-- mood
+* mood
-- genre
+* genre
-- atmosphere
+* atmosphere
-- language
+* language
-- artist style
+* artist style
-- user prompt
+* user prompt
-- playlist length
+* playlist length

-After generation, you can review songs, edit the playlist and create it on Spotify.
+After generation, you can review the songs, edit the playlist style and continue with Spotify.

 ---